SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 # Operational Scripts for Wallet Applications

 This folder contains a set of Daml Scripts and a command line tool to invoke them.
-The scripts are designed for various operational activites such as party setup, creation of factory contracts, account creation and settlement.
+The scripts are designed for various operational activities such as party setup, creation of factory contracts, account creation and settlement.

 ## Installation

-The entrypoint for using the scripts is the `dops` CLI.
+The entry point for using the scripts is the `dops` CLI.
 It uses the `daml` assistant to run the scripts so make sure to install the Daml SDK first.
 To install `dops`, run the command below from the base of this repository:

 ```bash